-(a) The term "person" means one or more individuals, partnerships, associations,
+2 (a) The term "person" means one or more individuals, partnerships, associations, 3 organizations, corporations, labor organizations, cooperatives, legal representatives, trustees,

-3 organizations, corporations, labor organizations, cooperatives, legal representatives, trustees, 4 trustees in bankruptcy, receivers, and other organized groups of persons; 5 (b) The term "commission" means the West Virginia Human Rights Commission: 6 (c) The term "director" means the executive director of the commission; 7 (d) The term "employer" means the state, or any political subdivision thereof, and any 8 person employing twelve or more persons within the state for 20 or more calendar weeks in the 9 calendar year in which the act of discrimination allegedly took place or the preceding calendar 10 year: Provided, That such the terms shall may not be taken, understood, or construed to include 11 a private club; 12 (e) The term "employee" shall does not include any individual employed by his or her 13 parents, spouse, or child; 14 (f) The term "labor organization" includes any organization which exists for the purpose, 15 in whole or in part, of collective bargaining or of dealing with employers concerning grievances, 16 terms or conditions of employment, or for other mutual aid or protection in relation to employment; 17 (g) The term "employment agency" includes any person undertaking, with or without 18 compensation, to procure, recruit, refer, or place employees.
-A newspaper engaged in the activity 19 of advertising in the normal course of its business shall may not be deemed to be an employment 20 agency;
+4 trustees in bankruptcy, receivers and other organized groups of persons;

+(b) The term "commission" means the West Virginia Human Rights Commission;

+(c) The term "director" means the executive director of the commission;

+7 (d) The term "employer" means the state, or any political subdivision thereof, and any 8 person employing 12 or more persons within the state for 20 or more calendar weeks in the 9 calendar year in which the act of discrimination allegedly took place or the preceding calendar 10 year: Provided, That such these terms shall may not be taken, understood or construed to include 11 a private club;

+(e) The term "employee" shall does not include any individual employed by his or her parents, spouse or child;

+(f) The term "labor organization" includes any organization which exists for the purpose, in whole or in part, of collective bargaining or of dealing with employers concerning grievances, terms or conditions of employment or for other mutual aid or protection in relation to employment; (g) The term "employment agency" includes any person undertaking, with or without compensation, to procure, recruit, refer or place employees.
+A newspaper engaged in the activity of advertising in the normal course of its business shall not be deemed to be is not an employment agency;

-(h) The term "discriminate" or "discrimination" means to exclude from, or fail or refuse to extend, to a person, equal opportunities because of race, religion, color, national origin, ancestry, sex, age, sexual orientation, gender identity, blindness, disability, or familial status and includes to separate or segregate;
+(h) The term "discriminate" or "discrimination" means to exclude from, or fail or refuse to extend to, a person equal opportunities because of race, religion, color, national origin, ancestry, sex, age, sexual orientation, gender identity, blindness, disability or familial status and includes to separate or segregate;

-(i) The term "unlawful discriminatory practices" includes only those practices specified in §5-11-9 of this code;
+(i) The term "unlawful discriminatory practices" includes only those practices specified in section nine of this article;

-(j) The term "place of public accommodations" means any establishment or person, as defined herein, including the state, or any political or civil subdivision thereof, which offers its

-29 services, goods, facilities, or accommodations to the general public, but shall does not include 30 any accommodations which are in their nature private.
-To the extent that any penitentiary, 31 correctional facility, detention center, regional jail, or county jail is a place of public 32 accommodation, the rights, remedies, and requirements provided by this article for any violation 33 of §5-11-9 (6) of this code shall do not apply to any person other than: (1) Any person employed 34 at a penitentiary correctional facility, detention center, regional jail, or county jail; (2) any person 35 employed by a law-enforcement agency; or (3) any person visiting any such employee or visiting 36 any person detained in custody at such the facility;
+(j) The term "place of public accommodations" means any establishment or person, as defined herein, including the state, or any political or civil subdivision thereof, which offers its services, goods, facilities or accommodations to the general public, but shall not include any accommodations which are in their nature private.
+To the extent that any penitentiary, state correctional facility, detention center, regional jail or county jail is a place of public accommodation, the rights, remedies and requirements provided by this article for any violation of §5-11-9 (6) of this code shall do not apply to any person other than: (1) Any person employed at a penitentiary, correctional facility, detention center, or regional jail or county jail; (2) any person employed by a law-enforcement agency; or (3) any person visiting any such employee or visiting any person detained in custody at such the facility;

-37 (k) The term "age" means the age of 40 or above;
+(k) The term "age" means the age of 40 or above;

-(I) For the purpose of this article, a person shall be is considered to be blind only if his or her central visual acuity does not exceed twenty/two hundred in the better eye with correcting lenses, or if his or her visual acuity is greater than twenty/two hundred but is occasioned by a limitation in the fields of vision such that the widest diameter of the visual field subtends an angle no greater than twenty degrees; and
+(I) For the purpose of this article, a person shall be is considered to be blind only if his or her central visual acuity does not exceed 20/200 in the better eye with correcting lenses, or if his or her visual acuity is greater than 20/200 but is occasioned by a limitation in the fields of vision such that the widest diameter of the visual field subtends an angle no greater than 20 degrees; and

-43 (m) The term "disability" means:
+42 (m) The term "disability" means:

-44 (1) A mental or physical impairment which substantially limits one or more of such the 45 person's major life activities.
-The term "major life activities" includes functions such as caring for 46 one's self, performing manual tasks, walking, seeing, hearing, speaking, breathing, learning, and 47 working;
+(1) A mental or physical impairment which substantially limits one or more of such the person's major life activities.
+The term "major life activities" includes functions such as caring for one's self, performing manual tasks, walking, seeing, hearing, speaking, breathing, learning and working;

-48 (2) A record of such impairment; or
+47 (2) A record of such impairment; or

-49 (3) Being regarded as having such an impairment.
+48 (3) Being regarded as having such an impairment.